hainguyenle89/nodejs-sequelize-restapi-keycloak-cache-lib/README.md

 This is the library of nodejs for caching response data of some popular types of requests:
 + Sequelize model on some kinds of databases: mysql, postgresql...
 + Rest API request
-+ Keycloak admin client Api request
++ Keycloak admin client Api request (not executed)

 Features:
 + The Redis hosts/cluster will stand between application and these services: databases, a rest api service, a keycloak service.
 + This setup will speed up x4 the read speed on a query to these services because the data are cached on Redis hosts/cluster.

+### Library is compatible for: Nodejs with or without ES6.
+Below I use the ES6 syntax for easy understanding.

 ### Installation
     # npm install --save lakehouse-sequelize-restapi-keycloak-cache